 - You do like but you never wear

-4. Declutter and Organize Like Company is Coming
+4. Get Rid of Clutter and Organize Like Company Is Coming

 What would you do to your home if someone you wanted to impress were coming over in an hour?
 Or if a TV crew were arriving to interview you for the evening news?
 You wouldn’t wash the windows or anything extreme, but you’d immediately move to eliminate clutter by cleaning off surfaces and putting everything back in its proper place.